‘Teen Mom 2’ Dad Jeremy Calvert And Brooke Wehr Back Together And Pregnant?

 Throughout Brooke Wehr’s steady stream of allegations against him, Jeremy Calvert maintained that he had not cheated on her and labeled her a “crazy b***h” with a meme of his own.

-Jeremy Calvert and Brooke Wehr’s relationship began about 2 years ago.
+Jeremy Calvert and Brooke Wehr’s relationship began about two years ago.
 At the time, Calvert was fresh off a split from Leah Messer, the mother of his 4-year-old daughter, Adalynn Faith Calvert.
-As fans may recall from past episodes of Teen Mom 2, Messer was seen exhibiting some odd behavior on camera prior to their split and on Twitter, Calvert claimed she had been caught cheating on him with her former boyfriend, Robbie Kidd, which she denied.
+As fans may recall from past episodes of Teen Mom 2, Messer was seen exhibiting some odd behavior on camera prior to their split, and on Twitter, Calvert claimed she had been caught cheating on him with her former boyfriend, Robbie Kidd, which she denied.

 Although Jeremy Calvert and Brooke Wehr experienced ups and downs throughout their relationship, they ultimately became engaged in late 2016 during a trip to Ocean City, Maryland with their daughters.